How To Create and Distribute Virtual Machines with the IGEL Managed Hypervisor (IMH)

 image-20250715-061406.png

-Providing the ISO File
+Creating the Golden Image from an ISO File

 You can use the following methods to provide the ISO file: